 July 11, 2021

-Dear editorial board of Nature Ecology & Evolution, Please find enclosed the manuscript entitled “Deciphering the baseline-dependent ecological dynamics of murine gut microbiome in response to dietary fiber interventions” by Hongbin Liu, Chen Liao and Lei Dai to be submitted as a Letter to Nature.
+Dear editorial board of Nature Ecology & Evolution, Please find enclosed the manuscript entitled “Ecological dynamics of the gut microbiome in response to dietary fiber”.
+All authors have contributed to, read and approved this manuscript.
+It has not been submitted or accepted for publication elsewhere.

-It is a major challenge to understand the various response of the gut microbiome to dietary fiber intervention, which has shown great promise in benefitting human health and treat gut microbiome-associated disease via optimizing gut microbiome structure and promote the production of SCFAs.
-Theoretically, the response of gut microbiome could be determined by some functional bacteria in the pre-intervention microbiota that play critical roles during the degradation process of dietary fiber.
-Recent research in the field has revealed early insight into the role of ecological interactions between these critical species in determining the microbial response to dietary fiber (Patnode et al. Cell, 2019).
-However, a system-level, quantitative understanding of the ecological dynamics of gut microbiome under dietary interventions and the dependence on the baseline community composition is still very limited.
+Our manuscript addresses an important yet rarely-addressed question of microbiome ecology: what are the ecological mechanisms underpin the dynamical responses of gut bacteria to dietary fiber intervention?
+A better understanding of the underlying ecology would show great promise for advancing human health through targeted modulation of gut microbiome towards controlled production of beneficial metabolites such as short-chain fatty acids.
+Previous studies on the fiber-induced shifts in gut microbiome have been mostly devoted to identifying fibe-degrading bacteria with sigificant responses in vivo, but their finidngs vary from study to study due to the lack of ecological interactions in their framework.
+We hypothesize that, the responses of gut bacteria— including those capable of degrading fibers in vitro—depend on the ecological network and thus the composition of baseline community before intervention.
+A recent research has revealed early insights into the role of ecological interactions in determining the microbial response to dietary fiber (Patnode et al. Cell, 2019).
+However, a system-level, quantitative understanding of the fiber-induced ecological dynamics and its baseline dependence remains very limited.

-To address this gap, we combined ecological modelling and longitudinal profiling of gut microbiota after inulin intervention in mice, an animal model that has better controls over confounding variations between individuals driven by genetic, environmental and other host differences.
-This experimental model system has allowed us to study the key factors underlying the baseline-dependent dynamical response to dietary fibers.
-Our study presents a significant advance to this field in the following areas:
+To bridge this gap, we used statistical and ecological modeling to analyze longitudinal profiles of gut microbiota (both relative and absolute abundances) after inulin intervention in mice—an animal model that has better controls over confounding variations caused by factors other than microbiome.
+A highlight of our study is that mice were purchased from multiple vendors: the mice from different vendors show distinct baseline gut microbiome compositions while those from the same vendor are essentially biological replicates.
+Such a microbiome-stratified experimental model system, along with computational modeling and Bayesian regression, has provided the following insights:

+Sustained inulin intake induces a rapid but transient dynamical response of gut microbiota composition that stabilizes to new equilibria in 4 weeks

-We parameterized an ecology model from the time series data, which revealed a group of bacteria whose growth increases in response to inulin.
+Ecology model parameterized from the time series data reveals a limited number of bacterial taxa with known ability to degrade inulin or resistant starch in vitro

-We find that the baseline abundance and interspecies competition explains the baseline-dependence of microbiome density and community composition dynamics.
+The initial abundance of a few fiber-induced responders and their intertaxa competitions explain the baseline-dependent dynamics of microbiome density and composition

-Most importantly, we showed that our methods and findings are generalizable to dietary resistant starch.
+The strong correlation between bacterial load and propionate concentration suggests that the fiber responders are also propionate producers

-Our results are important in the field of gut microbiome, because the highly variable efficacy and outcome of dietary intervention have troubled the application of microbiome-based nutritional approaches for a long time.
-Our work also illustrates the important role of an ecological model in understanding the various and complex dynamic behavior during the dietary intervention.
-Moreover, these results are of broader interest, as the framework can be applied to many other microbiome-associated interventions, such as probiotics and drugs.
-With researchers in multiple fields searching for microbiome-targeting strategies to benefit human health, our experimental work will provide an ecological framework for understanding the various intervention outcomes, which would contribute to the development of precise intervention strategy based on personal gut microbiota.
+In multiple aspects, we believe the longitudinal data and ecological network analysis should interest the broad readership of Nature Ecology & Evolution.
+First, our results emphasize the importance of understanding the outcomes of dietary fiber intervention from an ecological perspective.
+Furthermore, the ecological inference framework (generalized Lotka-Volterra model plus Bayesian regression) can be in principle applied to other microbiome-targeting interventions and therapies, such as probiotics and drugs.
+Finally, since the the individualized response of gut microbiome has impeded tailored dietary interventions, our paper may indirectly contribute to the development of precision intervention strategy based on baseline gut microbiota.

 The paper that we are submitting contains 246 words in the abstract, 2180 words in the main text, 901 words in the Methods (298 words in the Methods Summary), 375 words in the figure legends and 497 words in the Box.
 There are 4 figures with a total of 12 panels in the main text.
 The supplementary information contains 8 supplementary figures, 1 supplementary table and 4 supplementary notes.
 We expect the paper to occupy ~4 pages in Nature.